If ever a geographical location could tempt one into singing, Glasgow would be it.

 And, if you are a football fan, you shouldn’t yell at the match, either.

-Statistically, less than one percent of the population have what is called perfect pitch: the ability to sing, on key, with no formal training.
+Statistically, less than one percent of the population has what is called perfect pitch: the ability to sing, on key, with no formal training.

 You may be surprised to find that several big name performers consult a voice coach, and for several reasons: